-My intention here is not to provide a comprehensive list of websites on the Internet, but merely to list the websites that I've found interesting and useful.
+My intention here is not to provide a comprehensive list of websites on the Internet, but merely to list the websites that I've found to be interesting and authoritative sources of information.
 If you know of a website that you'd like others to know about, please let me know and I'll check it out.
 (Clicking on any of these links will open a new window in your browser.)

 Government Agencies